Description by Julia Krivoruchko

 The first centuries of Ottoman rule were, on the contrary, rich in extensive and coherent texts.
 There were biblical translations covering entire books, and short lyrical and para-liturgical poems.
 Some of these texts have been transmitted orally or in writing up to the Second World War.
 Pride of place in this period belongs to the Constantinople Pentateuch (1547), the largest Judeo-Greek text in Hebrew script.

 With the arrival of Italian- and Spanish-speaking Jews to the Ottoman Empire in the late fifteenth century, Judeo-Greek began to influence the languages of immigrant communities.
-Exchange of lexical material occurred in both directions.
+The exchange of lexical material occurred in both directions.

 Since the creation of the independent Greek state in 1830, organized teaching of the Greek language to Jewish schoolchildren became increasingly common, and it soon resulted in the spread of Greek literacy and switching to the Greek alphabet as the main system of writing Judeo-Greek.